 |College:||Worcester Polytechnic Institute|

 In 2011, O'Rourke led the Seahawks to their fourth consecutive CCC Championship tournament appearance, finishing with an overall mark of 7-9-3.
-The previous season, O'Rourke helped guide the Seahawks to a 14-win campaign, tying the program's all-time record for victories in a single season.
-The 2010 team also set school records for shutouts (12), assists (42), and goal differential (+30; 50 goals for, 20 goals against).
+The previous season, O'Rourke helped guide the Seahawks to a 14-win campaign, at the time tying the program's record for victories in a season.
+The 2010 team also set single season school records for shutouts (12) and goal differential (+30; 50 goals for, 20 goals against).